mpenet/hirundo/README.md

 ... more to come

+You can hook into the server builder via `s-exp.mina/set-server-option!` multimethod at runtime and add/modify whatever you want if you need anything extra we don't provide (yet).

 You can also configure the server via an application.yml file in the resources (tbd).

 ## Installation